rtjsh/11-JS-Projects/README.md

 Purpose
 The code is likely part of a web application where users can search for images.
 Instead of the form performing a traditional HTTP request, this approach allows the search to happen dynamically (probably through AJAX or a similar technique), enhancing user experience by not requiring a full page reload.

+Code:
+ if(page == 1)
+  {
+    searchResult.innerHTML ="";
+  }

+When you perform a search on an image gallery or any paginated results page, you'll want to clear out the previous search results before showing new results, especially when the user submits a new search query.
+Doing this clears the previous searches while initiating a new search.

+Code:
+  const results = data.results;
+  results.map((result) => {
+    const image = document.createElement("img");
+    image.src = result.urls.small;

+Loops through the search results and creates an img element for each image result.
+The image URL is retrieved from result.urls.small, which provides a small version of the image.

+Code:
+    const imageLink = document.createElement("a");
+    imageLink.href = result.links.html;
+    imageLink.target = "_blank"; // Opens the image in a new tab

+    imageLink.appendChild(image);
+    searchResult.appendChild(imageLink);
+  })

+For each image, an anchor (<a>) tag is created.
+The anchor links to the full-size image page on Unsplash.
+The image element is appended to the link (<a>) element, which is then appended to the searchResult container.

 Project 11

 JS